Demographics of the United Kingdom: Fertility

 A decline in religious adherence during the 19th century (despite a shortage of data) has also been considered as a reason.
 While there is debate among demographers as to the relative importance of these factors, it is generally accepted that the combined effect was that mothers could begin to invest more time and nurture 'quality' into their offspring rather than having an increased 'quantity' of children, and that this led to the decrease of the total fertility rate.

 By 1914, the birthrate was around 2.88 children per woman, but by 1918 this had collapsed by almost 50% due to World War One and sank to 2.03 children.
 In the post-World War One period, while the birthrate initially boomed reaching a peak of 3.08 children in 1920, this was followed by a rapid decline and had slumped to historic lows by the 1930s, for the first time in the country's history falling below a replacement level fertility rate.
 The rate did not recover until the end of the Second World War in 1945.

 In the post-World War Two period, the fertility rate of the country boomed once again, reaching levels not seen since the late 19th century.
 This peaked in 1964, with a TFR of 2.95.
 However, by 1973, the fertility rate of the country again dropped below replacement levels, and has continued to decline until the present day.

 It is said that the sub-replacement level fertility rate is not viewed by the government as a major issue.
 Little incentive has been provided to increase the birth rate throughout the UK's post war period.
-Compared to other countries in Western European, the United Kingdom's rate remains relatively high.
+Compared to other countries in Western Europe, the United Kingdom's rate remains relatively high.

 Family planning policies were enacted during the 1970s as a result of the rapid population growth during the 1960s.
 The 1973 NHS Reorganisation Act is one example: this Act made family planning advice and supplies available to the public.
 With previous liberalising acts such as the Abortion Act and the Divorce Reform Act, and scientific developments such as increased access to contraceptive methods such as the contraceptive pill, it is generally accepted that these social changes contributed to the decline of the fertility rate below replacement level in the latter half of the 20th century.
 With these changes also, pre-marital conceptions fell to 1950 levels by the late 1970s.
 This decline in the birth rate follows a similar pattern to other European countries.